djhaskin987/degasolv/docs/command-reference.rst

 Specifying a requirement
 ------------------------

 A requirement is given as a string of text.
-It is given as a string.
 A requirement consists of one or more *alternatives*.
 Any of the alternatives will satisfy the requirement.
 Alternatives are specified by a bar character (``|``), like this::